 On the Tizen side, you have Samsung's current flagship wearable, the Samsung Gear S3 Frontier and Classic.
 It's still running on the smaller Gear S2 as well.

-Also don't forget about 2014's Samsung Gear S and the even more vintage Gear 2 and Gear 2 Neo which you can still pick up online.
-We'll focus our attentions on the Gear S3 and S2 for the purposes of this feature but if you want to dive into the details of these older models, head to our individual Samsung reviews.
+Also don't forget about 2014's Samsung Gear S and the even more vintage Gear 2 and Gear 2 Neo, which you can still pick up online.
+We'll focus our attention on the Gear S3 and S2 for the purposes of this feature but if you want to dive into the details of these older models, head to our individual Samsung reviews.

-If you're interested in Android Wear, you now have serious choice and that collection of Wear watches is set to get bigger.
-To pick out a few, there's the Moto 360 2 and the Moto 360 Sport (with GPS) from Motorola, the Huawei Watch and the Asus ZenWatch 3.
+If you're interested in Android Wear, you now have serious choice and that collection of Wear watches is set to get bigger now that Android Wear 2.0 has hit the scene.
+To pick out a few recent additions, there's the LG Watch Sport and Watch Style, Huawei Watch 2 and Tag Heuer Connected Modular 45.
+You've also got the Moto 360 2 and the Moto 360 Sport (with GPS) from Motorola, the Huawei Watch and the Asus ZenWatch 3.
 The Sony SmartWatch 3 should also still on be on any Android Wear shortlist.

 Bottom line, if you want choice Wear is your one, but let's not discount Samsung's smartwatches altogether.
-The Gear S2 is still one of our favourites, and while the Gear S3's are on the big side, we'd be inclined to say it's a nicer looking watch than the Watch Sport as well.
+The Gear S2 is still one of our favourites, and while the Gear S3 watches are on the larger side, we'd be inclined to say it's still a nicer looking watch than the LG Watch Sport.

 Android Wear v Tizen: Compatible phones

 A big plus for Android Wear is that it is compatible with not only any Android phone running Jelly Bean 4.3 or later but also iPhones including the 5, 5c, 5s, 6 and 6 Plus if they're running iOS 8.2 or later.
 While it had been a pretty limited experience on an Apple smartphone, that has since changed with the introduction of Wear 2.0.
-Now the Android Wear on iOS experience should be more on par with what you'll get pairing to an Android smartphone.
+Now the Android Wear on iOS experience is more on par with what you'll get pairing to an Android smartphone, although it's still not exactly the same.

 Essential reading: When is Android Wear 2.0 coming to your device?

-We haven't spent a lot of time with Wear 2.0 on iOS, so can't make a judgement just how well the two OS platforms crossover, but it's definitely a positive that both can be used on multiple platforms.
+We haven't spent a lot of time with Wear 2.0 on iOS, so we can't make a judgement just how well the two OS platforms crossover yet, but it's definitely a positive that both can be used on multiple platforms.

 Tizen v Android Wear: Interface and features

 Now we get down to it.
-Android Wear 2.0 has landed with the new Gear smartwatches now up to version 2.3.1 of Samsung's own operating system.
+Android Wear 2.0 has landed; the new Gear smartwatches are now up to version 2.3.1 of Samsung's own operating system.

 For Android Wear, version 2.0 sees a big overhaul of the overall experience from a new-look UI to the new ability to download apps directly from the watch.
 Voice navigation stills plays its part but has effectively been replaced with Assistant, Google's take on Alexa.